Your avoidant wife isn’t a bitch.

 Eve: mirroring OG

-My wife is uniquely crafted to reveal to me what I cannot see in myself – the good and the bad.
+My wife is uniquely crafted to reveal what I cannot see in myself – the good and the bad.
 Further, her doing so should provide the kind of help that delivers me.

 How come she had been so nasty at times and distant and unable to be close?